lee2sman/scripting_spring2024/week2/index.md

   * Is it uploaded to the college server space?
   * Is the code fully functional?
   * Does the URL and file structure make sense and is easy to navigate?
-  * For those with previous classes in web design: Is it mobile-responsive?
+  * Is it mobile-responsive?
+(TEST ON MULTIPLE BROWSERS, MACHINES)
 * Concept
   * Does the concept make sense?
   * Is it a novel idea?